 “I started screening when I turned 50, after getting my letter in the mail,” said Chris Lowes, owner of the Mahtay Cafe and Lounge in downtown St. Catharines.

-Ontario men and women ages 50 to 74 with no symptoms of colon cancer or first-degree family history (parent, sibling or child diagnosed with the disease) are encouraged to take a simple take-home test called the fecal occult blood test (FOBT) every two years as part of their routine medical care.
+Ontario men and women ages 50 to 74 with no symptoms of colon cancer or first-degree family history (parent, sibling or child diagnosed with the disease) are encouraged to take a simple take-home test every two years as part of their routine medical care.
 This easy-to-use test can be done in the privacy of your own home.
 It involves collecting tiny samples of your fecal matter and mailing those samples to a lab for testing.
 If the test comes back positive the next step is a colonoscopy for a closer look.

-Chris’ FOBT came back negative, meaning it showed no signs of colon cancer.
+Chris’ test results came back negative, meaning it showed no signs of colon cancer.
 He’ll continue taking the take-home test every two years for cancer prevention/early detection.

 “The older I get, the more aware I’ve become about cancer and its devastating effects,” said Chris, who does not have a family history of colon cancer but has lost loved ones to other types of cancer.
 “Since colon cancer can almost always be cured when caught early, it makes sense to do the screening.”